dfeddema/spark-openshift-benchmarks/README.md

  It assumes you have already built your spark cluster in OpenShift using Oshinko.

- Pbench archives the performance data in elastic search
+ Pbench archives the performance data in elastic search.

 **IMPORTANT:**  Pbench agents must be installed on all nodes in the spark cluster before running these tests
                 This test harness must be run by 'root' because pbench requires root privileges